hopv/syng/README.md

 Symp is a logic for verifying **fair termination preservation** (i.e., preservation of termination under any fair thread scheduling) of various optimizations of concurrent programs.
-Fair termination preservation is an applicable but tricky property, modeled by **coinduction over induction**.
+Fair termination preservation is an applicable but tricky property, modeled **coinductively-inductively**.
 For this reason, Simuliris is built on a **non-step-indexed** variant of Iris, which has given up any kind of *impredicative ghost state*, including *impredicative invariants*.